Harald Edelstam: Career

 Harald Edelstam served in Rome in 1939 and the Foreign Ministry in Stockholm in 1940, in Berlin in 1941, and in Oslo in 1942 where Edelstam became acting Second Vice Consul in 1944.
 As a diplomat in Nazi-occupied Norway, Edelstam saved the lives of hundreds of Jews and anti-Quisling freedom fighters.

 He was acting Second Secretary at the Foreign Ministry in Stockholm in 1944 and was Secretary to the Minister for Foreign Affairs from 1946 to 1948.
 Edelstam was Second Secretary at the Foreign Ministry in Stockholm in 1946, acting First Secretary in 1948 and First Legation Secretary in The Hague in 1949 and in Warsaw in 1952.
 He was then First Secretary at the Foreign Ministry in Stockholm in 1953 and acting Director there in 1956.
 In 1958 Edelstam was sent to Vienna as Embassy Counsellor and in 1962 to Istanbul as Consul General.
 He stayed in Istanbul until 1965 and was thereafter ambassador in Jakarta, also accredited to Manila from 1966 to 1968.
 Edelstam was then sent to Central America where he was ambassador in Guatemala City, also accredited to Managua, San José, San Salvador, and Tegucigalpa from 1969 to 1972.
 In 1972 he was sent to Santiago de Chile as ambassador.

 After the 1973 military coup against Chilean President Salvador Allende, the Cuban Embassy was under fire by tanks and Cubans were returning fire from the windows; Edelstam took a Swedish flag in hand and walked in front of the tanks as bullets hurled past.
 He fetched the Cubans out of the embassy and took them to the Swedish Embassy, then got them out of Chile to safety.

-After the incident, the Cuban Embassy in Santiago de Chile remained under Swedish protecting power for 18 years until 1991.
-Prime Minister Olof Palme gave him all his support.
+On 13 September, the day after the evacuation, the Swedish flag was raised over the Cuban embassy and the embassy remained under Swedish protecting power for 18 years until 1991.

+In the months that followed, as the Pinochet regime began a campaign of torture and murder, Edelstam worked ceaselessly with embassy staff and volunteers to organize asylum for more than a thousand victims of the regime, including securing the release of at least 60 individuals from the National Stadium detention center.

+The Chilean military regime did not appreciate Edelstam's engagement and finally declared him persona non grata on 4 December 1973, and he returned Stockholm accompanied by another 20 political refugees.

+His actions also faced resistance in the Swedish Foreign Ministry, but Prime Minister Olof Palme gave him all his support.

-Edelstam also helped many other Cubans to escape from Chile and was honored by Fidel Castro as a hero.
-Due to his remarkable courage and moral integrity, Edelstam is today considered as a true modern-day hero among millions around Latin America, and particularly so among the hundreds of thousands of Chileans who were forced into exile by the dictatorial regime.
+For helping Cubans escape from Chile, Edelstam was honored by Fidel Castro as a hero.
+Today, Edelstam is considered as a modern-day hero among millions around Latin America, and particularly so among the hundreds of thousands of Chileans who were forced into exile by the regime.

-The Chilean military regime did not appreciate Edelstam's engagement and declared him persona non grata in December 1973.
 Edelstam came back to Stockholm and was available for the Foreign Minister during 1974 before being sent as ambassador to Algiers on the advice of Edelstam's greatest enemy, diplomat Wilhelm Wachtmeister.
 He left the position and retired in 1979.